pivotal/docs-tap/scst-scan/create-supply-chain-with-app-scanning.md

   `SCANNING-COMPONENT-NAME` is the name of the [custom scanning component](./setup-supply-chain-component.md#customize-scan-component).
   `SCANNER` is the name of the scanner from the [custom scanning component](./setup-supply-chain-component.md#customize-scan-component).

-**Note** For more details on how to construct a Supply Chain using the Tanzu CLI, see [Construct a Supply Chain using the CLI](../supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md)
+**Note** For more details about how to construct a Supply Chain using the Tanzu CLI, see [Construct a Supply Chain using the CLI](../supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md)

 #### <a id="apply-supply-chain"></a> Apply Supply Chain